Everything we know about Texas mass shooting that left five dead

 The motive

-The shooting was reported at around 10.30pm on the 100 block of Walters Road in the Trails End area in the community about 45 miles (72 kilometres) northeast of Houston.
+The shooting was reported at around 10.30pm on Friday night (28 April) on the 100 block of Walters Road in the Trails End area in the community about 45 miles (72 kilometres) northeast of Houston.

 Night shift patrol deputies were dispatched to a residence in reference to a harassment complaint.

 Authorities have said that a family member walked up to the fence and requested the gunman stopped shooting rounds in his own backyard.
-The suspect then allegedly responded that it was his property and the violence unfolded.
+The suspect then allegedly refused saying that it was his property.

+Around 10 to 20 minute later, he entered the property armed with an AR-15 and opened fire.

 “The neighbours walked over and said … ‘Hey man, can you not do that, we’ve got an infant in here trying to sleep’ or whatever,” Mr Capers said.